KyleKing/recipes/docs/seafood/garlic_lime_shrimp_rice_noodles.md

 ## Notes

 - If you can't find Thai Chiles, you can substitute them with Serrano peppers or *diced* jalapenos along with a tsp of Red Pepper Flakes, Cayenne, or Hot Paprika to restore some of the heat
+- Note: I tripled the sauce, but I would recommend just turning these into spring rolls instead